Table of Contents

 Secondary Risk Regions

-Tornado activity is not limited to the central and southeastern United States.
-The Midwest, particularly Illinois, Indiana, and Ohio, experiences significant tornado counts each year.
-The Ohio River Valley has a long history of destructive tornado outbreaks, including some of the deadliest events in American history.
+Tornado activity is not confined to central and southeastern regions.
+The Midwest, including Illinois, Indiana, and Ohio, regularly experiences significant tornado counts.
+The Ohio River Valley, in particular, has a history of deadly tornado outbreaks, underscoring the need for vigilance in this area.

 Urban Versus Rural Vulnerability